Concrete plant: Wet mix concrete plant

 A wet mix concrete plant combines some or all of the above ingredients (including water) at a central location into a concrete mixer - that is, the concrete is mixed at a single point, and then simply agitated on the way to the jobsite to prevent setting (using agitators or ready mix trucks) or hauled to the jobsite in an open-bodied dump truck.
 Dry mix plants differ from wet mix plants in that wet mix plants contain a central mixer, which can offer a more consistent mixture in a shorter time (generally 5 minutes or less).
 Dry mix plants typically see more break strength standard deviation and variation from load to load because of inconsistencies in mix times, truck blade and drum conditions, traffic conditions, etc. With a central mix plant, all loads see the same mixing action and there is an initial quality control point when discharging from the central mixer.
 Certain plants combine both dry and wet characteristics for increased production or for seasonality.
 For example, a mobile batch plant can be constructed on a large job site.

 Mobile concrete plant

 The mobile batch plant, also known as a portable concrete plant, is a very productive, reliable and cost-effective piece of equipment to produce batches of concrete.
 It allows the user to batch concrete at almost any location, then move to another location and batch concrete.
 Portable plants are the best choice for temporary site projects or even stationary locations where the equipment height is a factor or the required production rate is lower.

 Stationary concrete plant

-The stationary concrete plant is designed for produce high-quality concrete.
+The stationary concrete plant is designed to produce high-quality concrete.
 It has the advantages of large output, high efficiency, high stability and high specification.
 Stationary concrete batching plants are reliable and flexible, easy to maintain and have a low failure rate.
 They are widely used in various projects such as roads and bridges, ports, tunnels, dams and buildings.